qstainless/TextAnalyzer/README.md

 ```

 ## How to use this program.
 The program requires no user interaction other than compilation and execution.
+However, the user must first create a local MySQL user for the program to interact with the database (see [System Requirements](#system-requirements)).

 The GUI is made up of a single stage (window) and a single scene (window content).
-The scene presents the user with an input field to specify the URL of the file they wish to parse.
-The results will be displayed in a TableVIew.
+Although the scene's input field is pre-populated with the exercise's target URL, the user may specify the URL of a different file to parse.
+The results will be displayed in the TableVIew.

-After the results are displayed, the user can enter another URL for analysis.
+After the results are displayed, the user may enter the URL of another file for analysis.

 ## Installation.
 To install the program, simply clone the repo, open it in your favorite IDE, and run it.
 Make sure that Java JDK 8 and JavaFX 8 are installed in your system.